brews/tellervo-python/README.md

 Bleeding-edge development can be found on [Github](https://github.com/brews/tellervo-python), if you like being in the danger zone.

 ##Example
-Here is a quick example that queries a Tellervo server for all samples that were collected after 2015-01-01.
+Here is a quick example that queries a Tellervo server with a search request.
 The server replies with [TRiDaS XML](http://www.tridas.org/).
 We gather the fields we want from the XML reply and stick the information into a list of dictionaries.

 ```python
 import tellervo as tel